AlibabaCloudDocs/smc/intl.en-US/Best Practices/Migrate servers over a VPC.md

 2. Download and install an SMC client on the source server, and import the information of the source server to the SMC console.

-    For more information, see[Step 1: Import the information of a migration source](/intl.en-US/User Guide/Step 1: Import the information of a migration source.md).
+    For more information, see [Step 1: Import the information of a migration source](/intl.en-US/User Guide/Step 1: Import the information of a migration source.md).
 Before you import the information of the source server, take note of the following information:

     -   If you do not need a proxy server, you can directly import the information of the source server.
     -   If you need a proxy server, you must configure the proxy server information in the configuration file of your SMC client.
 Then, you can run the client to import the information of the source server.
 In the following example, Linux is used to show the procedure of configuring the proxy server: